Lingesh2311/Python-Basics/Machine Learning Algorithms/DecisionTreesAndRandomForests/README.md

 ### Random Forest Regression

 This is similar to classification, instead of finding the label via majority number of votes.
 The model tries to predict the target variable using the splits generated.

+This arises from the fact that complex systems have the difficulty of fitting global models (Linear regression).
+This can be overcome by applying local models on smaller partitions via the application of recursive partitioning.

 ### Advantages of Random Forests
 - Both training and prediction rates are fast.
 Both tasks can be parallelized, because the induvidual trees are independent entities.